liferay/liferay-docs/discover/portal/articles/05-publishing-content-dynamically/01-organizing-content-with-tags-and-categories.markdown

 categories.
 Select any relevant categories by checking the box next to them, and they'll be applied to the content.

-Suppose you're running a Lunar Resort shop called Lunar Fireworks, and you have many web content articles describing the colors and types of fireworks you provide.
+Suppose you're running a Lunar Resort shop called Lunar Fireworks and you have many web content articles describing the colors and types of fireworks you offer.
 The abundance of your articles is overwhelming, and as your shop grows, so too does the web content articles you're required to manage.
-You've decided to categorize your web content based on the color and type of firework.
+You've decided to categorize your web content based on the color and type of firework, so the articles are easier to manage.
 Navigate to Site Administration &rarr; *Content* &rarr; *Categories* and create vocabularies *Type* and *Color*.
 Make sure both vocabularies are only used for web content articles by clicking the *Associated Asset Types* dropdown and selecting *Web Content Article*.
 Create categories *Fire* and *Smoke* for the Type vocabulary and *Red*, *Yellow*, and *Blue* categories for the Color vocabulary.

 Now navigate to *Content* &rarr; *Web Content* in Site Administration and create an article called *Red Rocket*.
 This is your best selling product, so make sure